Y

 Concept

-Inspired by Taoist ritual, specifically the Wuxing — the Five Elements — transforming traditional practice into dynamic gameplay.
-Spells are not purchased; they are assembled.
+Inspired by Taoist ritual, specifically the Wuxing (the Five Elements), turning a traditional practice into dynamic gameplay.
+You don't buy spells.
+You assemble them.

 Materials & spells

-Standard materials — basic functionality, usually requiring combinations.
-Ghost-dropped materials — powerful on their own, each with a unique advantage.
+Standard materials cover basic functions and usually need combining.
+Ghost-dropped materials are powerful on their own, each with a unique advantage.

 Players gather materials from levels or defeated enemies, then combine one or two to craft spells with distinct effects.